Atitlán grebe

-The Atitlán grebe (Podilymbus gigas), also known as the giant grebe, giant pied-billed grebe or poc, is an extinct species of grebe.
-A relative of the pied-billed grebe, it was endemic at the Lago de Atitlán in Guatemala at an altitude of 1700 m asl.
-It was described in 1929 by Ludlow Griscom based on a specimen collected in 1926 and had been overlooked in the past.
-American ecologist Anne LaBastille observed the decline of this species over a period of 25 years.
-It was declared extinct by 1990.
+The Atitlán grebe (Podilymbus gigas), also known as the giant grebe, giant pied-billed grebe or poc, is an extinct species of grebe that was endemic to Lago de Atitlán in Guatemala.
+Closely related to the pied-billed grebe, it inhabited the lake at an elevation of 1700 meters.
+The species was described in 1929 by Ludlow Griscom from a specimen collected in 1926.
+American ecologist Anne LaBastille documented its population decline over a period of 25 years.
+The Atitlán grebe was declared extinct by 1990.

 Description

-The Atitlán grebe reached a length of about 46–50 cm.
-The call and appearance were similar to the much smaller pied-billed grebe.
-The bill was large and pied but the color varied from white in the spring to brown in other seasons.
-The plumage was mainly dark brown with white-flecked flanks and grey on the ears.
-The underparts were dark grey flecked with white.
-The head was almost black and the neck was glossy flecked with dark brown in the spring and white in the winter.
-The legs were slaty grey.
-The bill had a bold black vertical band in the middle.
+The Atitlán grebe measured approximately 46-50 cm in length.
+Its appearance and vocalizations were similar to those of the much smaller pied-billed grebe.
+It had a large, pied bill with coloration that varied seasonally, appearing white in spring and brown during other seasons.
+The plumage was predominantly dark brown, with white-flecked flanks and grey ear coverts.
+The underparts were dark grey with white flecking while the head was nearly black.
+During spring, the neck was glossy and flecked with dark brown, becoming flecked with white in winter.
+The legs were slaty grey and the bill had a prominent black vertical band across its middle.
 The irises were brown.
-It had small wings and was flightless.
+The species had relatively small wings and was flightless.

 Reproduction

-They laid a clutch of 4 to 5 white eggs.
-Both parents shared the rearing of the hatchlings.
+The Atitlán grebe laid a clutch of four to five white eggs.
+Both parents participated in rearing the hatchlings.

 Extinction

-The decline of the Atitlán grebe began in 1958 and again in 1960 after smallmouth bass (Micropterus dolomieu) and largemouth bass (Micropterus nigricans) were introduced into Lake Atitlán.
-These invasive species reduced the crabs and fish which the grebes depended on for food and killed grebe chicks.
-The population of the Atitlán grebe declined from 200 individuals in 1960 to 80 in 1965.
-Thanks to the conservation efforts of Anne LaBastille, a refuge was established in 1966 where the species was able to rebound, and the population recovered to 210 by 1973.
-Unfortunately, after the 1976 Guatemala earthquake, the lake bed fractured.
-An underwater drain led to a fall of the water level and to a further severe decrease of the number of grebes.
-In 1983 only 32 individuals were left, of which the largest part were hybrids with the pied-billed grebe.
-The last two birds were seen in 1989, and after they disappeared the Atitlán grebe was declared officially extinct.
+The decline of the Atitlán grebe began following the introduction of smallmouth bass (Micropterus dolomieu) and largemouth bass (Micropterus nigricans) into Lake Atitlán in 1958 and again in 1960.
+These invasive species reduced populations of fish and crabs that constituted a significant portion of the grebe's diet and also preyed upon its chicks.
+Consequently, the population declined from an estimated 200 individuals in 1960 to approximately 80 by 1965.
+Following conservation efforts led by Anne LaBastille, a refuge was established in 1966, allowing the population to recover to 210 individuals by 1973.

+As an aftermath of the 1976 Guatemala earthquake, fractures developed in the lakebed, allowing water to drain through an underwater outlet and causing the lake levels to fall.
+The resulting habitat changes contributed to a further decline in the Atitlán grebe population.
+By 1983, only 32 individuals remained, most of which were hybrids with the pied-billed grebe.
+The last two individuals were observed in 1989.
+Following their disappearance, the Atitlán grebe was officially declared extinct.